 In the quarter ended June 30, 2022, the Company entered into a Trademark Acquisition Agreement with Vitalize, LLC dba Bodybuilding.com (the "Seller") whereby the Company acquired all rights, titles, and interests in and to the BodyFit trademark in the United States.
 The acquisition was recorded as an asset acquisition.
 The aggregate purchase consideration for the acquisition was \$10,300.
 The purchase price consisted of \$5,500 of cash consideration and \$4,800 of noncash consideration, which was recorded as a contract liability.
 The noncash consideration relates to signing of a brand fee agreement (as defined in Note 4) where the Seller has access to the Company's franchisees to sell its products to franchisees over the term of the agreement.
-The fair value of the trademark was determined using the relief from royalty method and is consideration provided, which is a Level 3 measurement.
-The Trademark Acquisition Agreement is subject to termination due to a third-party right of first refusal was considered remote as of December 31, 2022.
+The fair value of the trademark was determined using the relief from royalty method and is considered to have a 10-year life.
+The fair value of the contract liability was determined using the total fair value of the asset acquired reduced by the amount of cash consideration provided, which is a Level 3 measurement.
+The Trademark Acquisition Agreement is subject to termination due to a third-party right of first refusal.
+The likelihood of exercise of the right of first refusal was considered remote as of December 31, 2022.